cchudzicki-ocw-testing/18.900-spring-2023/content/pages/chapter-vii-two-dimensional-complexes.md

 In preparing Lecture 28, I have used *S.-W. Cheng, T. Dey, J. Shewchuk, Delaunay mesh generation, CRC Press, 2013*, as a reference for Delaunay triangulations.
 I apologize to all computational geometers for the amateurish notion of “shape complex”, which was vaguely inspired by Edelsbrunners’ alpha-complex; see *H. Edelsbrunner, A short course in computational geometry and topology, Springer, 2014*.
 Similarly, Lecture 30 is a caricature of *G. Carlsson, T. Ishkanov, V. de Silva, A. Zomorodian, On the local behavior of spaces of natural images, Intern.
 J. of Computer Vision 76 (2008), 1-12*.
 The proof of the evenness of Euler characteristic of an orientable surface was contributed by the sages of the internet: [https://mathoverflow.net/questions/310335/closed-orientable-surfaces-have-even-Euler-characteristic](https://mathoverflow.net/questions/310335/closed-orientable-surfaces-have-even-Euler-characteristic).

-It’s the kind of “how does one come up with that” argument that I usually avoid, but this one was to pretty to skip.
+It’s the kind of “how does one come up with that” argument that I usually avoid, but this one was too pretty to skip.